MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-format-field-data.md

 -->
 ## Precision

 The precision determines the minimum and maximum number of decimal points for values.
 The precision takes the format `<precision,minimum:maximum>`.
-For example, `<precision,minimum:maximum>` sets the data with a minimum of 2 and a maximum of 3 decimal places.
+For example, `<precision,minimum:maximum>` sets the data with a minimum of 2 and a maximum of three decimal places.

 ##  <a name="StandardFormats"></a> Standard formats